ApplefaceLisa/WebDev/JavaScript/DataStructures/readme.md

 - ## Linked lists: how they overcome the shortcomings of arrays
   - A linked list is a modification of the list data structure, where each element is a separate object linked to the objects on either side of it.

   - Linked lists are efficient when you need to perform _**multiple insertions and deletions**_ in your program.
+Because the most important advantage of a linked list over an array is that you can easily add and remove elements from a linked list without shifting over its elements.

   - A linked list is a collection of objects called _**nodes**_.
 Each node is linked to a successor node in the list using an object reference.
 The reference to another node is called a _**link**_.